 About my fees and insurance plan participation:

 With the exception of Beacon Health and Concern EAP, I am an out-of-network provider and do not participate in any insurance company's specific network.
 Therefore, payments for services are collected directly at the end of each session.
 If you have a PPO insurance plan with a different insurance plan, you may have benefits that might cover my services as an out-of-network provider.
 I am able to provide you with a statement which may be submitted to your health plan for reimbursement.
 My fees are periodically adjusted but are consistent with the standard therapy rates in the San Francisco Bay Area.
 Currently, I have a limited number of available appointments with reduced fees based on a sliding-scale.
 Please contact me to discuss my current fees and appointment schedule.

 Out-of-network therapy may also be covered if you have a Health Spending Account (HSA), a Flex Spending Account (FSA) or a Medical Savings Account (MSA).
 I recommend that you check with your insurance provider to see what your coverage will pay for an out-of-network therapist before starting therapy.

-A minimum of 24 hours notice to cancel an appointment is required.
-Without that notice, my policy is too bill you (not your health plan), and you will be fully responsible for the cost of the entire missed appointment regardless of possible insurance coverage.
+I maintain a strict policy requiring 24 hours notice to cancel an appointment.
+Without that notice, it is my policy to bill you directly (not your health plan), and you will be fully responsible for the cost of the entire missed appointment regardless of possible insurance coverage.
 Emergency cancellations are considered on a case by case basis.

 Things you should know about the use of insurance.